Aurora officer who shot, killed 14-year-old Jor’Dell Richardson during arrest will not face charges

 It was at this point in the struggle the officer removed his firearm and "loudly ordered the individual to drop the gun.
 In response, Officer Gruszeczka felt the individual’s fingers and knuckles moving along Officer Gruszeczka’s belly, re-gripping the pistol-grip of the gun," according to the findings report.

-Officer Gruszeczka fired one round striking Jor'Dell in his midsection ultimately forcing him to "lose control of the gun," the DA's report said.
+Officer Gruszeczka fired one round striking Jor'Dell in his midsection ultimately forcing him to "lose control of the gun," the DA's report found.

+In determining if charges should be fired, the DA concluded Officer Gruszeczka believed Jor'Dell was armed with a deadly weapon and "was objectively reasonable, as was his belief of the individual’s imminent ability to inflict death or serious bodily either on Officer Snapp or Officer Gruszeczka, the evidence shows that the use of deadly physical force in this situation was not a criminal action," the report read.

+It continued: "at the time of deploying lethal force, Officer Gruszeczka possessed an objectively reasonable belief that lesser degrees of force were inadequate to the situation, and an objectively reasonable belief that both he and Officer Snapp were in danger of being killed or receiving serious bodily injury," the DA said.
+"As such, his actions fall within the statutory framework for legally justified use of lethal force by a peace officer, and criminal charges cannot legally or ethically be pursued in this case."

 When asked in June if the arresting officers could have differentiated between the pellet gun and a real gun, Acevedo said that specifications to differentiate between pellet guns and real firearms by painting the tips orange stopped happening some time ago because gang members started painting the tips of their guns orange as well.